koenige/zzform/inc/readme.txt

 					-> show_hierarchy	shows hierarchy in selects, value must be set to corresponding SQL field name -> add_details
-					-> path_sql		only if this sql query is needed for constructing the extension of a file path image
+					-> path_sql		only if this sql query is needed for constructing the extension of a file path -> display_field	field to be displayed instead of ID image
 					-> path			syntax = see below
 				upload_image